Razland/ReproducibleResearch_1/PA1_template.md

 ```
 ## [1] 2304
 ```
--Devise a strategy for filling in all of the missing values in the datase.
+Devise a strategy for filling in all of the missing values in the datase.
 Create a new dataset that is equal to the original dataset but with the missing data filled in.